-NOTICE IS HEREBY GIVEN that the Annual and Special Meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at Boughton Law Corporation, 595 Burrard Street, Vancouver, British Columbia, Canada V7X 1S8 on June 28, 2011 at the hour of 9:00 a.m.
-(Vancouver time), for the following purposes:
+Notice is hereby given that the Annual and Special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at O'Callaghan Stephen's Green Hotel, 1-5 Harcourt Street (off Stephen's Green), Dublin 2, Ireland on 30 September 2013 at 11:00 a.m.
+(Greenwich Mean time "GMT"), for the following purposes:

-- 1. To receive the audited annual consolidated financial statements of the Corporation for the financial year ended December 31, 2010 and the report of the auditors thereon. - 2.
+- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2012 and the report of the auditors thereon. - 2.
 To consider, and if deemed advisable, to pass, without variation, a resolution electing the directors for the ensuing year. - 3.
-To appoint the auditors and to authorize the directors to fix their remuneration. - 4.
+To appoint the auditors and to authorise the directors to fix their remuneration. - 4.
 To consider, and if deemed advisable, to pass, without variation, a resolution approving the Corporation's stock option plan. - 5.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-Shareholders of record as at the close of business on Friday, May 13, 2011, will be entitled to notice of and to vote at the Meeting.
+Shareholders of record as at the close of business on 22 August 2013, will be entitled to notice of and to vote at the Meeting.

-A detailed description of the matters to be acted upon at the Meeting is set forth in the accompanying management information circular of the Corporation dated May 30, 2011 (the "Information Circular").
+A detailed description of the matters to be acted upon at the Meeting is set forth in the accompanying management information circular of the Corporation dated 28 August 2013 (the "Information Circular").

+Copies of:

-Copies of: (a) this Notice of Annual and Special Meeting of Shareholders, (b) the Information Circular, and (c) a Management form of proxy and instructions in relation thereto (the "Management Proxy") may be obtained at the following office: Falcon Oil & Gas Ltd., 1875 Lawrence Street, Suite 1400, Denver, Colorado, U.S.A.
-80202 or will be sent to a shareholder without charge upon request by calling (303) 893-1800.
+- (a) this Notice of Annual and Special Meeting of Shareholders; - (b) the Information Circular; and - (c) a Management form of proxy and instructions in relation thereto (the "Management Proxy")

+may be obtained at the following office: Falcon Oil & Gas Ltd., Styne House, Upper Hatch Street, Dublin 2, Ireland, or will be sent to a shareholder without charge upon request by calling + 353 1 417 1900.